 - Go to the folder that contains the DMG file.

-- Double click the dmg file and it gets mounted as a
+- Double click the DMG file.
+It gets mounted as a

 - Copy the .app file to the Applications folder in the

-- Eject the DMG file by clicking on eject button.
+- Eject the DMG file by clicking on the eject button.

 - Open Terminal.